aosabook/500lines/pedometer/chapter.md

 ## The Pipeline

 The input into our system will be data from an accelerometer, information on the user taking the walk (gender, stride, etc.), and information on the trial walk itself (sampling rate, actual steps taken, etc.).
-Our system will apply the signal processing solution, and output the number of steps calculated, the delta between the actual steps and calculated steps, the distance traveled, and the elapsed time.
+Our system will apply the signal processing solution, and output the number of steps calculated, the delta between the actual steps and calculated steps, the distance travelled, and the elapsed time.
 The entire process from input to output can be viewed as a pipeline.

 ![](chapter-figures/pipeline.png)\